mainguyen189/goldmedal/README.md

 Use Spring Data JPA to power an Olympics analytics web app.

 ### Testing
-Here are some example cURL requests and responses to manually test your API endpoints.
+Here are some example cURL requests and responses to manually test API endpoints.

 #### Get countries, sorted by name in ascending order